differentmatt/beast/README.md

 - Responsive design for various screen sizes
 - Prisma ORM with SQLite for development
 - Ready for PostgreSQL deployment on Vercel

-## How to Play

-- Use arrow keys or WASD to move your character (▲) around the grid
-- Push blocks (■) to trap beasts (H)
-- A beast is eliminated when it's trapped with no way to escape
-- Complete a level by eliminating all beasts
-- Press 'N' to advance to the next level during testing
-- Press Space or Enter to restart after game over or to advance after completing a level

 ## Development